ExpiWell: Randomize Survey Questions

 1. Click the "add group" button to create multiple groups, each named accordingly.

-ExpiWell - creatinmultiple groups
+ExpiWell - creating multiple groups

 2. Nested Groups